Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/KCNA_Prep.md

 ## Minikube
 - 08122025 Install Minikube.
   ![MK1-1](Minikube/MK1-1.jpg)
-- 08122025 Start cluster and Minikube version check.
+- 08122025 Start cluster and Minikube version validation.
   ![MK1-2](Minikube/MK1-2.jpg)
-- 08122025 Validate cluster is running, stop the cluster, then delete.
+- 08122025 Validate the cluster is running, stop the cluster, then delete.
   ![MK1-3](Minikube/MK1-3.jpg)
-- 08142025 Install kubectl, start the cluster, check thje cluster info, check the kubectl version.
+- 08142025 Install kubectl, start the cluster, validate cluster info, validate kubectl version.
   ![MK1-4](Minikube/MK1-4.jpg)
-- 08162025 Determine Minikube is not launching because it is not started, and when it is starting starting with too much memory allocated.
+- 08162025 Determined Minikube is not launching because it is not started, and when it is starting it is starting with too much memory allocated.
   ![MK1-5](Minikube/MK1-5.jpg)
 - 08162025 Fix Minikube not starting, reduce memory allocation create pod, create nginx pod.
   ![MK1-6](Minikube/MK1-6.jpg)